 However, if the teacher allows the students to get involved in group activities and lead discussions, student involvement will be emphasized.
 This makes a big difference.

 When students take responsibility for their learning with your dedication and supervision as a teacher, they will be more enthusiastic about learning and they are always attentive.
 Students should not experience an environment of isolation and deprivation.
 You should give them jobs or assign them individual tasks.
 This can make them feel like an important member of the group.

 The more students are involved in the learning process, the more they get excited each day.
 Hence, we should pay attention to possible student activities and always plan ahead.
 Student involvement means maximizing and honing their abilities rather than having them master the subject matter.

 Get them involved and they’ll push themselves to excel and succeed.

 4. Determine the causes of student inattention

 Through proper coordination, we can ask the parent’s help to know if the child has an emotional or behavioral disorder.
 One of the most effective strategies in dealing with an inattentive class is to identify the reasons for inattentiveness.
 By knowing the “why’s”, we will be able to apply the most effective solution to address the problem.
 We all know that working with an inattentive class is never easy.
 It could mean a waste of everything.

-Health factors could be the reasons too.
+Health factors could be the reason too.
 That is why we should establish open communication with the parents right from the start.
 It’s good to know the status of the child in order for us to understand why it is hard for him or her to pay attention to.